SummaryRead the full fact sheet

 - refugees and asylum seekers

-- children and young people aged from birth to 17 years who are health care or pensioner concession card holders or dependents of concession card holders
+- children and young people aged 0 to 17 years who are health care or pensioner concession card holders or who are dependents of concession card holders

-- all youth justice clients up to 18 years of age in custodial care
+- all people in youth justice custodial care

-- registered clients of mental health and disability services, supported by a letter of recommendation from their case manager or staff of special developmental schools
+- registered clients of mental health or disability services, supported by a letter of recommendation from their case manager or staff of a special developmental school

-- those receiving care from undergraduate dental students
+- people receiving care from undergraduate dental students

-The Commonwealth Child Dental Benefits Schedule (CDBS) provides up to $1,000 per child in dental benefits over a two-calendar-year period for children aged 2–17 in families receiving Family Tax Benefit A. Public dentists will have access to the CDBS until 30 June 2016.
-For more information on the CDBS, visit the website.
+The Australian Government's Commonwealth Child Dental Benefits Schedule (CDBS) provides dental benefits for children aged from 0 to 17 years in eligible families.
+For more information on the CDBS, visit the .